KeithWilliamsGMIT/Graphics-Programming/README.md

 + Three.js

 Three.js was used in lab 9 as an introduction to 3D graphics programming.
 It demonstrates 3D objects, materials, lights, cameras and shadows.

++ OpenCV

+OpenCV was used in labs 10, 11 and 12.
+I experimented with Sobel and Canny edge detection algorithms, as well as writting an edge detection algorithm manually.
+Harris, Shi Tomasi and Orb cornor detection algorithms were used in lab 11.
+We also drew matches between two slightly different images of the same object.
+In the last lab, computer vision was used to detect peoples faces and eyes, and also cats faces.
+I also experimented with three different colour spaces, RGB, HSV and HLS.
+I split each colour space into three colour channels.
+All image and classifier files are provided.